amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/03_mastery/finances.19.md

 justice because it’s such a big one.
 When we invest our time into this topic, identifying subject-matter experts is a skill in itself.
 You need to make sure you don't succumb to your cognitive biases discussed earlier.
 Like nutrition, this area is rife with charlatans.

+### The concept of enough.

+The thing that I caution the most is to make a target of what will be enough to live humbly and pursue your interests to build things that could benefit others.
+It is very easy to fall into the trap of wanting more, I almost fell into it myself.
+It is tempting.
+Once you reach a certain threshold, you will start to learn of the things that money can't buy.
+Then your sense of value will shift.
+Please don't fall into the trap that caught so many people to destroy our planet.

+It is

 ### Resources:
 The psychology of money.